Ron-Madan/Portfolio/8-puzzle/README.md

 The 8-puzzle is a sliding puzzle that consists of a 3×3 grid with 8 numbered tiles and one empty space.
 The goal is to rearrange the tiles from a given starting configuration to reach a specific goal configuration by sliding tiles into the empty space.

+## How to Play?

+You can click on any tile adjacent to the blank square to move that tile into the blank space.
+If you get stuck, hit "Solve" and watch the AI work its magic!

 Example:

 <img width="678" alt="Start" src="https://github.com/user-attachments/assets/9df0e5d9-c86b-40a3-b04b-1ac2e147a424" />